 DIGITAL PARENTING MAGAZINE: This is a fantastic resource for parents concerning all aspects of digital awareness and safety for children of all ages.
 Produced in conjunction with Vodafone, the magazines are published periodically and can be accessed below.
-Issue 6 has just been published (October 2017) but all four previous issues are here for your reference:
+Issue 7 has just been published but all six previous issues are here for your reference:

 Some useful websites for further information